cc-lemon/cc-lemon.github.io-/_posts/2017-02-16-stupid-hackathon.md

 ---
 ## Something stupid just for fun

-One cannot always use one's skills and imagination to better the world, sometimes stupid ideas are the smartest ones, maybe that was not the case of the team I participated in but in some other teams I saw great ideas.
+One cannot always use one's skills and imagination to better the world, sometimes stupid ideas are the smartest ones, maybe that was not the case for the team I participated in, but in other teams I saw great stupid ideas.

 What we created was a “web-service” called  that is always listening in on what you are saying and for a finite amount of keywords gives you an advise or looks up a wikipedia post and reads it to you, whether you want it or not.